-With a slow cultural change in attitudes both in workplace and in the family, in most instances women still bear the burden of family/home responsibilities.
-Unfortunately, their responsibilities in this area, reflect heavily on the type of employment they can successfully manage.
-Women constantly have to balance their role and responsibilities in the family and their role and responsibilities as an employee.
+With a slow cultural change in attitudes both in the workplace and in the family, in most instances, women still bear the burden of family/home responsibilities.
+Unfortunately, their duties in this area, reflect heavily on the type of employment they can successfully manage.
+Women regularly have to balance their role and responsibilities in the family and their role and responsibilities as an employee.
 In some circumstances, women employees with children can be viewed as unstable workers.
 For employers, flexibility in working arrangements can depend on their workforce, equality to all employees and their type of business.

-Pay disparity with men, still has affects on women; this may be because they are viewed by employers as not having a continuous work experience to judge from and from the potential of outside factors affecting their performance.
+Pay disparity with men still has effects on women; this may be because employers view them as not having a continuous work experience to judge from and from the potential of outside factors affecting their performance.

 There are attempts to encourage change in the work environment for women.
 Companies are appointing heads of diversity and introducing flexible working arrangements.
 An example is Tesco, who as part of their employee value plan, seek to work with employees to find a suitable work schedule to meet both the individual and companies needs.

-In Norway and Sweden there is governmental legislation that regulates the cross gender representation on company boards of director’s in private firms.
-Anecdotal evidence shows that this has had a positive rather than negative affect on those companies.
+In Norway and Sweden, there is governmental legislation that regulates the cross-gender representation on company boards of director’s in private firms.
+Anecdotal evidence shows that this has had a positive rather than negative effect on those companies.
 (Smith et al. 2005)

-The positive affects of having women in top management positions for companies and communities include:
+The positive effects of having women in top management positions for companies and communities include:

 Some of the potential negative affects on companies who have a more diverse top management and board are:

 A company with homogenous management and board will not be able to operate competitively in the global market.
 The ability to integrate diverse backgrounds into their top management enables them to have a greater internal and external knowledge of the market in which they operate.
 This knowledge can lead to more holistic decision-making and market decisions.